awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-custom-domains.md

 Wildcard custom domain names support distinct configurations from API Gateway's standard custom domain names\.
 For example, in a single AWS account, you can configure `*.example.com` and `a.example.com` to behave differently\.

 You can use the `$context.domainName` and `$context.domainPrefix` context variables to determine the domain name that a client used to call your API\.
-To learn more about context variables, see [API Gateway Mapping Template and Access Logging Variable Reference](api-gateway-mapping-template-reference.md)\.
+To learn more about context variables, see [API Gateway mapping template and access logging variable reference](api-gateway-mapping-template-reference.md)\.

 To create a wildcard custom domain name, you must provide a certificate issued by ACM that has been validated using either the DNS or the email validation method\.